FilledStacks/flutter-tutorials/README.md

 [Responsive Builder](https://pub.dev/packages/responsive_builder): A package that helps you write a readable and maintainable Responsive UI code base.
 Based on the [responsive UI series](https://www.youtube.com/playlist?list=PLQQBiNtFxeyJbOkeKBe_JG36gm1V2629H)

 ## Tutorials

+**039 - Firebase and Flutter - Part 2 - Custom Startup Logic and User Profiles** - This tutorial goes over the process of making sure we startup on the correct view and the logic behind adding a custom user profile.

+**038 - Firebase and Flutter - Part 1 - Basic Authentication** \[ [Video](https://youtu.be/tKET5s_Vu-c) \] \[ [Written](https://www.filledstacks.com/post/firebase-authentication-in-flutter/) \] - This tutorial covers the setup of a firebase project and the basic functionality to perform a login / sign up using Firebase email authentication.

+**037 - Flutter Web Development - Part 6 - Advanced URL navigation** \[ [Video](https://youtu.be/q-n1Q98s92s) \] \[ [Written](https://www.filledstacks.com/post/flutter-web-advanced-navigation/) \] - In this video we cover URL navigation in Flutter Web that allows us to navigation within a template and pass in query parameters.

+**036 - Flutter Web Development - Part 5 - Hover Effects** \[ [Video](https://youtu.be/VABcKZLpvyg) \] \[ [Written](https://www.filledstacks.com/post/flutter-web-hover-and-mouse-cursor/) \] - This video goes over how to add hover effects into Flutter Web.

 **035 - Flutter Web Development - Part 4 - State and API integration** \[ [Video](https://youtu.be/qailF0Ut_c0) \] \[ [Written](https://www.filledstacks.com/post/flutter-api-integration/) \] - In this video we integrate the provider_architecture package and create a simple API class to fetch our data.